 - Only one spouse made any gifts; - The total value of these gifts to each third-party donee does not exceed \$20,000; and - All of the gifts were of present interests.
-Exception 2.-During the calendar year: - Only one spouse (the donor spouse) made gifts of more than \$10,000 but not more than \$20,000 to any third-party donee; - The only gifts made by the other spouse (the consenting spouse) were gifts of not more than \$10,000 to third-party donees other than those to whom the donor spouse made gifts; and

-• All of the gifts by both spouses were of present interests.
+Exception 2.-During the calendar year:

+- Only one spouse (the donor spouse) made gifts of more than \$10,000 but not more than \$20,000 to any third-party donee; - The only gifts made by the other spouse (the consenting spouse) were gifts of not more than \$10,000 to third-party donees other than those to whom the donor spouse made gifts; and - All of the gifts by both spouses were of present interests.

-If either Exception 1 or 2 is met, only the donor spouse needs to file a return and the consenting spouse signifies consent on that return.
+If either Exception 1 or 2 is met, only the donor spouse must file a return and the consenting spouse signifies consent on that return.
 This return may be made on Form 709-A, United States Short Form Gift Tax Return.
-This form is much easier to complete than Form 709, and you should consider filing it whenever your gifts to each third-party donee are not more than \$20,000 for the year and consist entirely of tangible personal property.
+This form is much easier to complete than Form 709, and you should consider filing it whenever gifts to each third-party donee made by both spouses total not more than \$20,000 for the year and consist entirely of present interests in tangible personal property, cash, U.S. Savings Bonds, or stocks and bonds listed on a stock exchange.